-Crystal is the Environmental Roadside Manager for the BC Ministry of Transportation and Infrastructure and vice-chair of the Provincial Government Inter-ministry Invasive Species Working Group.
-She has been working with invasive species for almost 10 years in a variety of regions throughout BC, including the West Kootenays, Cariboo-Chilcotin and Vancouver Island.
+Crystal is the Environmental Roadside Manager for the BC Ministry of Transportation and Infrastructure and an active member of the Provincial Government Inter-ministry Invasive Species Working Group.
+She has been working with invasive species for over 10 years in a variety of regions throughout BC, including the West Kootenay, Cariboo-Chilcotin and Vancouver Island.

 Tom Wells is the Manager of Vegetation Program Strategy and Standards at BC Hydro, and he oversees the planning of vegetation maintenance programs on the provincial transmission and distribution system owned by BC Hydro.